revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-181. Suppose a NameNode is unavailable then what will happen to the Hadoop ?
+181.Suppose a NameNode is unavailable then what will happen to the Hadoop ?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)